raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 or received on this DSO session, if the DSO session is to remain alive.

-In the case of the inactivity timeout, the handling of the received value superficially appears a little more subtle, though the meaning of the inactivity timeout is unchanged -- it still indicates the maximum permissible time allowed without activity on a DSO session.
+In the case of the inactivity timeout, the handling of the received value is a little more subtle, though the meaning of the inactivity timeout is unchanged -- it still indicates the maximum permissible time allowed without activity on a DSO session.
 The act of receiving the message containing the DSO Keepalive TLV does not